syncfusion-content/blazor-docs/blazor/chart/chart-types/radar.md

 ![Radar Chart with line series](../images/polar-radar/radar-line-razor.png)

-> Refer to the [Blazor Radar Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/radar-chart) feature tour page to know about its other groundbreaking feature representations.
-Explore the [Blazor Radar Chart Example](https://blazor.syncfusion.com/demos/chart/polar-line) to know how to render and configure the Radar type chart.
+> Refer to our [Blazor Radar Chart](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/radar-chart) feature tour page to know about its other groundbreaking feature representations.
+Explore our [Blazor Radar Chart Example](https://blazor.syncfusion.com/demos/chart/polar-line) to know how to render and configure the Radar type chart.

 ## Series Customization